 - Simmer the soup: Stir in the beef stock, Worcestershire sauce, and bay leaves, and bring to a simmer.
 Reduce the heat and cook uncovered.

-- Remove bay leaves and skim off fat with a spoon.
+- Remove bay leaves and skim off the fat with a spoon.

 - Assemble the bowls: Ladle the soup into oven-safe bowls and place them on a baking sheet.
 Top every bowl of soup with toasted baguette slices, shredded Gruyère, and shredded parmesan.